 Dear Ms. Smith:

-You should also make sure you’ve added your written signature (stick to blue or black ink for this) and double check that your formatting looks clean and consistent (for instance, you must have the same amount of space between each paragraph).
+Make sure you’ve added your written signature (stick to blue or black ink for this) and double check that your formatting looks clean and consistent (for instance, you must have the same amount of space between each paragraph).

 Now that you know what you’re doing, hopefully, you no longer dread writing this kind of business correspondence.
 As the template above should indicate, writing a business letter is actually way more simple than you might imagine.

-Yes, it must be formal and formatted in a particular manner, but once you’ve reviewed and followed an example, you’ll get the hang of it and realize this kind of letter writing is really not such a pain (in fact, it’s sometimes easier to follow a format than to write something more open-ended, especially when you’re not sure of how formal or causal to be).
+In fact, it’s sometimes easier to follow a format than to write something more open-ended, especially when you’re not sure about the formality level.
 Mastering the art of the business letter is a great investment that’s not particularly time-consuming, and it’s a skill that will go a long way throughout your entire career.